jgmalcolm/jgmalcolm.github.io/cv.md

    associated with increased complications: A retrospective cohort study."
 1. Schupper, ...
 "Turning on the light for brain tumor surgery: A 5-aminolevulinic acid story."
 Journal of Neuro-Oncology (JNO). *In submission*
-1. Yousefi, Sabahi, Malcolm, Willie, Adada, Borghei-Razavi.
+1. Yousefi, Sabahi, Malcolm, Adada, Borghei-Razavi.
    "Laser Interstitial Thermal Therapy for cavernous malformations; A systematic review." *In submission*